Bunkermaster/Nymfony/ROUTER.md

 Routes are defined in the `routes.json` file with the following attribute list:

 * name: feature name, will be the URI part of route name
-* controller: controller name (without Controller suffix)
+* controller: controller name (without Controller suffix, Page for PageController)
-* action: action method name (without Action suffix)
+* action: action method name (without Action suffix, home for HomeAction)
 * method: Optional, HTTP method, if not specified, route applies to all HTTP verbs

 ## Route name